 Our contract farmers grow poultry in Finland and Denmark.
-In Estonia, we raise poultry on our own farms.
 We provide contract farmers with guidance, training and animal health services.

-In Finland, our poultry products can be identified by the Kariniemen® brand.
-In Denmark, our brand is Rose and in the Baltics, it is Tallegg®.
+In Finland, our poultry products can be identified by the Kariniemen® brand and in Denmark, our brand is Rose®.

 Pecking, dust bathing and adequate rest - an important part of the natural behaviour of poultry